jojasadventure/dipole-classifiers/README.md

 ### **Step 2: Setup the Embedding Service**

 You can use an external API or deploy your own Hugging Face `text-embeddings-inference` docker container.
 Faster on GPU.
-Both the docker steps will download the embedding model (~1GB) and start the required inference server.
+Docker option will download the embedding model (~1GB) and start the required API server.

-Choose one of the following paths:
+**Choose one of the following paths:**

 - OPTION A: External API: Use your own embedding API like Jina:
   - Copy config.yaml.template to config.yaml and set your api settings in there.

 - OPTION B: CPU embedding:
   - Copy config.yaml.cpu to config.yaml
-  - Run the TEI docker for CPU command below (shutdown TEI with `docker stop tei-cpu`):
+  - Run the TEI docker for CPU command below:

 ```bash
 docker run -d -p 8080:80 --name tei-cpu \